 Out of over 1.7 billion websites on the internet, active blogs make up 600M+.
 That’s more than one-third of internet websites.
 More so, there are two million blog posts published every year.
 According to reports, blogging has seen a 12% rise from 2015 with 31.7 million bloggers based in the United States alone.

-Furthermore, 60% of consumers say blog posts are useful in early stages of their buying process.
+Furthermore, 60% of consumers say blog posts are useful in the early stages of their buying process.
 In recent years, blogging has been the most effective tool by marketers and corporate brands for marketing and outreach.
 According to marketers, blogs have consistently outperformed other digital marketing formats such as emails and infographics.

 Blogging has gone beyond been a medium for sharing personal experiences.
 It has seen a meteoric rise due to its use by marketers/brands.
 Individuals who effectively use blogging to promote products and services are reporting life-changing monthly income.